WebexSamples/webex-contact-center-api-samples/desktop-js-sdk-sample/README.md

 ## Desktop JS SDK Sample - Sample Widget working with the SDK library

 This is a tutorial on how to use the Desktop JS SDK Library along with a Vanilla JS Web Component desktop widget.
-In this tutorial we are using a few methods like StateChange, Pause/Resume, addEventListeners and performing a few action on these events.
+In this tutorial we are using a few methods like StateChange, Pause/Resume Recording, addEventListeners and performing a few action on these events.

 Watch the demo below to understand what this widget does and how to set it up and extend on it.